teor2345/tor-old/doc/HACKING/Fuzzing.md

 * disabling external crash reporting (AFL will guide you through this step)

-AFL may also benefit from using dictionary files for text-based inputs: these can be placed in src/test/fuzz/fuzz_dir_dictionary/.
+AFL may also benefit from using dictionary files for text-based inputs: these can be placed in src/test/fuzz/fuzz_dir_dictionary/
+- a dictionary containing the tor directory protocol HTTP header tokens is available at fuzz_dir_http_header.dct

 Multiple dictionaries can be used with AFL, you should choose a combination of dictionaries that targets the code you are fuzzing.